pratiksahu142/graphql-project-management-project/readme.md

-## Project Management Web App with Node.js, GraphQL, and React
+## Project Management Web App with Node.js, GraphQL, MongoDB, and React
 This project is a web application for managing projects and clients.
 It utilizes a modern tech stack:

 #### Backend:
-Node.js server and GraphQL for a flexible and efficient API.
+Node.js server with MongoDB as database and GraphQL for a flexible and efficient API.
 #### Frontend:
 ReactJS for a user-friendly and dynamic interface.
 #### Data: